Marklogic-retired/marklogic-data-hub/_pages/project/gradle.md

 ## Set Username and Password
 You must set your username and password for the ml-data-hub Gradle plugin to communicate with MarkLogic.
 You can do so in any of the following ways:

-- In your properties file
-Open `$project-dir/gradle.properties` and supply your MarkLogic username and password.
+- **In your properties file:** Open `$project-dir/gradle.properties` and supply your MarkLogic username and password.

 **$project-dir/gradle.properties**
 ```properties